Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 OneOdio Monitor 80 Review

 Putting a Monitor 80 on your head when you’re in dire need of something incredible for mixing is like the feeling right after you lay down for the best nap ever.
+It’s that perfect, satisfying moment where everything just clicks and you know you’re in the right place.

-I would liken the 80’s sound to something like an HD600, only it’s cheaper in terms of price.
+I would liken the Monitor 80’s sound to something like an HD600, only it’s cheaper in terms of price.

-To my ears, it’s flat and very neutral, almost to a fault.
-That said, this is what you want and the Monitor 80 really delivers in spades.
+That said, this is what you want for accurate mixing, and the Monitor 80 delivers in spades.

 OneOdio models these after the M50x, and you’ll likely appreciate the design choice.

-In addition to that, they’re super comfortable and don’t weigh a whole lot which is awesome if you mix into the wee hours of the morning and forget to pee or sleep.
+In addition to that, they’re super comfortable and don’t weigh a whole lot, which is awesome if you mix into the wee hours of the morning and forget to pee or sleep.

 All in all, this is an excellent choice for mixing and is currently what I’m using.
+It’s a perfect blend of quality, affordability, and comfort for anyone who needs a reliable tool for mixing and production.

 What you won’t like

-• Not much, but I will say these can sound a tad dry at times.
+Not much, but I will say these can sound a tad dry at times.

 Beyerdynamic DT880 Pro